OrianaVenture/VentureValheim/Progression/README.md

 1. Version of this mod you are using.
 2. List of the other mods being used.

 All feedback, ideas, and requests are welcome!
-You can message me on the [Odin Plus](https://discord.gg/vYfFHxpJgN) discord, or at my discord [Venture Gaming](https://discord.gg/tAd5hapt88).
+You can message me at my discord [Venture Gaming](https://discord.gg/tAd5hapt88).